BOOST: BOttleneck-Optimized Scalable Training Framework for Low-Rank Large Language Models: Introduction

 {\bf Limitations of state of the art:} We cannot simply apply vanilla tensor parallelism techniques that were originally designed for full-rank methods to low-rank methods.
-As can be observed in Figure~\ref{fig:intro} (middle), a full-rank training iteration on four GPUs within one node (details in \S~\ref{sec:experimental-setup}) has less than 20\% communication overhead, while an equivalent low-rank method experiences an explosion in the communication overhead.
+As can be observed in Figure~\ref{fig:intro} (middle), a full-rank training iteration on four GPUs co-located on the same compute node (details in \S~\ref{sec:experimental-setup}) has less than 20\% communication overhead, while an equivalent low-rank method experiences an explosion in the communication overhead.
 This is because the bottleneck architecture is based on smaller but deeper structures that feature more synchronization points, which increase the communication latency and volume.
-Additionally, the GPU utilization is also sub-optimal due to inefficient shapes of the weight matrices as partitioned by vanilla tensor parallelism onto individual devices, eroding algorithmic efficiency.
+Additionally, the GPU utilization is also sub-optimal due to inefficient shapes of the weight matrices as partitioned by vanilla tensor parallelism onto individual devices, leading to insufficient low-rank computational speed-up that erodes algorithmic efficiency.
 Together, these limitations restrict the theoretical algorithmic scalability potential.